Library FAQs

 -

-If we do not have the item you need, you may be able to borrow it using one of the following borrowing schemes:
+For University of Melbourne Staff and Students, if we do not have the item you need, you may be able to borrow it using one of the following borrowing schemes:

-- CAVAL lets you to borrow in person at participating libraries and institutions in Victoria.
+- CAVAL lets you borrow in person at participating libraries and institutions in Victoria.
 For more information, please see the Reciprocal borrowing from Victorian universities (CAVAL) webpage.

 - ULANZ allows you to borrow in person at participating libraries around Australia and New Zealand.
 For more information, please see the University Libraries of Australia and New Zealand (ULANZ) webpage.